mapike907/mapike907/README.md

-# Hi, I'm Melissa Pike.
+# Hi, I'm Melissa Pike, MPH, CPH, CIC.

 I'm an epidemiologist and data analyst, who currently works remotely with CDPHE in the Special Projects Team.
 With over fifteen years working in data quality, I enjoy working on a wide array of different and challenging projects.
 Why do I like working in science and data?